johnston9/la-donut/README.md

 The site is structured so the user can navigate in an intuitive way through the different features and categories of products, all pages keeping a uniformed consistency.<br>

 The user is taken on a journey into the site, all elements being discoverable as they proceed along.
 From finding the different categories of cakes and pastries available to adding them to the shopping bag to checking out.
-To discovering the advantage of ceating an account and the chat other extras availabe on doing so.
-The site aims to, through it's freindly structure, build a relationship with the user.<br>
+To discovering the advantage of creating  an account and the chat other extras available on doing so.
+The site aims to, through it's friendly structure, build a relationship with the user.<br>

 The Menu is a key element to the structure.
 Here the user can feel like they are in a real shop and have a more personal user experience and ease and control over their shopping experience.<br>